 “It’s not the customer’s job to know what they want.” – Steve Jobs

-Back in the days when there were no automobiles, if Henry Ford would have asked people what they wanted, they would have said “faster horses”.
+Back in the days when there were no automobiles, if Henry Ford had asked people what they wanted, they would have said “faster horses.”
 Companies cannot innovate by asking people what they want, they need to be more proactive, they need to predict what the customers need instead of what they want, and companies need to continuously create products nobody else can think of.

 I would like to ask you again.

-Start-ups survive on innovation but even innovation is not sufficient for you.
+Start-ups survive on innovation, but even innovation is not sufficient.

 “People will forget what you said, people will forget what you did, but people will never forget how you made them feel” – Maya Angelou

 In the end, it doesn’t matter how innovative your product is, what matters is how it made your customers feel.
-Hence, in addition to an innovative product, the customer experience is equally important.
+Hence, the customer experience is equally important in addition to an innovative product.
 This makes me question, “How do we improve our product and customer experience even when the customers don’t know what they want?”.

 The answer to this question is pretty simple: “Know Your Customers, A.K.A.
 Customer Segmentation”.

-And before we understand what is customer segmentation, let’s discuss why we need customer segmentation.
+And before we understand what customer segmentation is, let’s discuss why we need customer segmentation.